PCO Air Purifiers – Which Ones Reduce Mold and Which Ones are a Scam

 They may be using something similar to PALCCOAT (confirmed not partnering with this brand) which is a clear titanium dioxide catalyst (FYI $13 per square meter).
 I have found no evidence of a patent held by HiTech or Ray Robison, owner, on anything in the machine.

 I have also seen two other odd claims from sales reps of the company – one, that the filters are coated with Sporax (I have seen pictures of their filters with Sporax, though they later denied this.)
 And that both the filters and the bulbs are also coated with something proprietary – both things that I would want to know are safe to use with UVC light.

-I have not found any evidence that this “study” exist or that this produces a totally different kind of OH molecule.
+I have not found any evidence that this “study” exists or ever existed, or that this produces a totally different kind of OH molecule.
 Just ask a chemist how you can have a stable but also reactive OH molecule.

 I would like the company to disclose what they are using in this machine so we can know if it is safe and effective, or, provide real studies that show which molecules and byproducts this machine produces.

 The burning smell is worrisome to me.
-I have seen photos of users machines showing the filters having being burned through by the UV light.
+I have seen photos of users’ machines showing the filters having been burned through by the UV light.
 That will produce offgassing.
 The accounts I have seen of bad reactions are also worrisome.

 HiTech claims it produces 99.9% pure air.
 I have seen no studies to back up this very broad claim.
 What is the level of contamination in the air to start, and what is “pure air”?
 Also note, PCO technology does not filter particulate pollutants (EPA).